-With the Financial Accounting specialisation, you will be prepared for work in the fields of accounting and auditing in both the private and public sector of the international job market, or to continue your career in academia or as an entrepreneur.
+With the Financial Accounting specialisation, you will be prepared for work in the fields of accounting and auditing in both the private and public sector in the international job market, or to continue your career in academia or as an entrepreneur.

-Career support During your whole time as a student UU Careers offers you support and guidance.
-You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
-This service is free of charge for all students at Uppsala University.
-Read more about UU Careers.
+Career support During your time as a student, UU Careers offers support and guidance.
+You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
+Learn more about UU Careers.

 Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from your current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.

 If you are in your final year of Bachelor's studies, the entry requirements for Bachelor's degree must be fulfilled no later than the start of the programme.
 You show that you fulfil the requirements by submitting a copy of your diploma and/or transcript.
 Read more in the application guide.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in business studies and 15 credits in statistics.

 Language requirements Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.

 Students are selected based on: